SimMarkt/RL_PtG/README.md

   url = {https://github.com/SimMarkt/RL_PtG}
 }
 ```

-For more information, please refer to
+For more information, please refer to:

 Markthaler S., "*Optimization of Power-to-Gas operation and dispatch using Deep Reinforcement Learning*", Dissertation (PhD Thesis), Friedrich-Alexander-Universität Erlangen-Nürnberg, 2025 (not yet been published).

 ---